containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Podman-generated unit files include an `[Install]` section, which carries installation information for the unit.
 It is used by the enable and disable commands of systemctl(1) during installation.

-Once you have generated the systemd unit file, you can copy the generated systemd file to ```/etc/systemd/system``` for installing as a root user and to ```$HOME/.config/systemd/user``` for installing it as a non-root user.
+Once the systemd unit file is generated, install it to */etc/systemd/system* to be run by the root user or to *$HOME/.config/systemd/user* for installing it as a non-root user.
 Enable the copied unit file or files using `systemctl enable`.

-Note: Copying unit files to ```/etc/systemd/system``` and enabling it marks the unit file to be automatically started at boot.
-And similarly, copying a unit file to ```$HOME/.config/systemd/user``` and enabling it marks the unit file to be automatically started on user login.
+Note: Copying unit files to */etc/systemd/system* and enabling it marks the unit file to be automatically started at boot.
+And similarly, copying a unit file to *$HOME/.config/systemd/user* and enabling it marks the unit file to be automatically started on user login.

 ```